 So the two forces — the Union lawyer’s brilliant and righteous zeal, and my old chairman’s kindness, courage, and political savvy — came together at the right moment, and I had my settlement.
 I would have preferred a victory in a trial.
 But such a resolution would have been perhaps years away.
 I didn’t want to have to live with the uncertainty and the increasing strain it put upon me, and the Union lawyer was honest with me about the Union’s lack of both resources for and interest in a sustained fight.

-Besides, there was one bit of icing on the cake: We had heard of a whisper campaign to discredit me after I was gone and to prevent me from keeping my independent clients.
+Besides, there was one bit of icing on the cake: We had got word after I was gone of a whisper campaign to discredit me and to prevent me from keeping my independent clients.
 So we got Yale to agree to issue a gag order to the perpetrators of my choice (I gave them a list of thirteen faculty and administrators) to forbid them from ever speaking of anything related to the now-undone firing, suspensions, and the like, and from ever discrediting me again.

 For a long time I had naïvely believed that at the end, when the case of my harassment finally had a hearing at the top levels of Yale, I would still find some greatness in the institution.
 It never happened, and I am ashamed to have endured so much for so long for nothing of importance.